NSampathIIITB/Physical_Design_of_ASIC_-IIIT-B/README.md

 </details>

 <details>
- <summary> Simulation of 2x1 Mux using iverilog and gtkwave </summary>
+ <summary> Simulation of 2x1 Mux using Iverilog and GTKWave </summary>

 We were introducted to Linux operating system and were made aware of the basic commands.
 Using **git clone** command we've cloned library files like standard cell library, primitives which are used for synthesis and few verilog codes for practice.